shipperhq/shipperhq.github.io/dev-shipperhq/docs/rate/quickstart.md

 ### API Rate Limits
-- **Request Limits:**  Rate API queries are subject to the request limits of your ShipperHQ account.
+- **Request Limits:**  Rates API queries are subject to the request limits of your ShipperHQ account.
 Please view your request limits on ShipperHQ’s pricing page.
 - **Monitoring Request limits:** You can view your usage within the Analytics tab of your ShipperHQ dashboard.

 ### Request Headers